Arthur151/ROMP/README.md

 We thank [Peng Cheng](https://github.com/CPFLAME) for his constructive comments on Center map training.

 Thanks to [Marco Musy](https://github.com/marcomusy) for his help in [the textured SMPL visualization](https://github.com/marcomusy/vedo/issues/371).

+Thanks to [Gavin Gray](https://github.com/gngdb) for adding support for an elegant context manager to run code in a notebook via [this pull](https://github.com/Arthur151/ROMP/pull/58).

 Here are some great resources we benefit: